 - Meets two or three days per week with up to three hours of daily groups

-- Selected groups
+- Selected groups based on patient needs

 - Physician involvement

-- Also used as a transition to outpatient treatment
+- Used to transition to outpatient treatment

 Treatment: How it Works